IABTechLab/SHARC/draft_messaging_protocol.md

   DOMString sdkVersion;
   dictionary identityData; // any data for identifying things like GDPR string, etc. TODO: more to flesh out? document list of possibilities.
 (MRAID had "limit tracking" for example)
   NavigationSupport navigationSupport; // Do we include this and how do we define it?
 This is about the click and who handles it: container or creative.
 Note: consider a compatibility mode that allows non-SHARC creative to execute in SHARC container.
-  CloseButtonSupport closeButtonSupport; // container ALWAYS handles this and not allow creative to operate.
+  CloseInteractionSupport closeInteractionSupport; // container ALWAYS handles this and not allow creative to operate.
 But container could offer options such: white for black bkgd, or black for white background, or left/right, etc. Might not be a button; might be a swipe or other gesture.
 This data point not needed because it will be understood that container always provides close, but other creative doc needed on things like how to provide the close button/option, creative, communication, tech operation.
 };

 dictionary Dimensions {